SwissOpenEM/swissopenem.github.io/_posts/2024-06-10-establish-updates.md

 The establish projects aim at establishing ORD practices that are already existing, with a research agenda and a common understanding about ORD practices.
 The goal is that they become the de facto standards in a community and raise the quality level.

 Anyone is welcome to attend this event online.
 You can register for free [here](https://lnkd.in/gAQSeQgd).

+Slides from the presentation are available from [zenodo](https://zenodo.org/doi/10.5281/zenodo.11632469).